subvisual/subvisual.com/src/posts/2015-12-02-sending-multiple-emails-with-actionmailer.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/132/image@2x.jpg
 tags:
   - development
+intro: >
-intro: "If you have ever built a Rails application, you probably have encountered"
+  If you have ever built a Rails application, you probably have encountered ActionMailer for sending emails.
+But what if we wanted to send a notification to multiple users all at once?
 ---

 If you have ever built a Rails application, you probably have encountered